-Red Hat OpenShift Container Platform 4 on HPE Synergy provides a container solution that eliminates many of the complexities associated with implementing a container platform at scale.
+Red Hat OpenShift Container Platform 4 on HPE Synergy provides a container solution that eliminates many complexities associated with implementing a container platform at scale.
 Red Hat OpenShift Container Platform 4 provides organizations with a reliable platform for deploying and scaling container-based applications.
-HPE Synergy provides the flexible infrastructure you need to run that container platform to dynamically provision and scale applications, whether they run on-premises, in the cloud, or somewhere in between.
+HPE Synergy provides the flexible infrastructure needed to run the container platform to dynamically provision and scale applications, whether they run on-premises, in the cloud, or hybrid cloud.

-This Reference Configuration utilizes HPE Synergy to deploy Red Hat OpenShift Container Platform 4 and local persistent volumes.
+This Reference Configuration utilizes HPE Synergy to deploy Red Hat OpenShift Container Platform 4 and persistent volume.
 The following benefits can be realized by implementing this solution:

-- Deploying the management, etcd, and worker nodes on bare metal which eliminates the overhead associated with hypervisors and thus optimizes performance. - Using an HPE Synergy storage solution such as HPE Synergy D3940 Storage for local persistent storage with containers to enable speed, portability, agility, data protection for traditional enterprise applications and data. - Using HPE Synergy Composable Infrastructure provides a layered view of security controls.
-The objective to choose this layered security view is to ensure that the customers are aware of the depth of security risk that an infrastructure can have and also depth of defense that is built in the HPE Synergy Composable Infrastructure design. - Utilizing HPE Synergy Composable Infrastructure provides the ability to programmatically define and deploy servers, storage, and networking as part of a comprehensive container solution.
+- Deploying the management, etcd, and worker nodes on bare metal eliminates the overhead associated with hypervisors and thus optimizes performance. - Using an HPE Storage systems such as HPE Nimble, HPE 3PAR, and HPE Synergy D3940 Storage for persistent storage with containers to enable speed, portability, agility, and data protection for traditional enterprise applications and data. - Using HPE Synergy Composable Infrastructure provides a layered view of security controls.
+The objective to choose this layered security view is to ensure that the customers are aware of the depth of security risk that infrastructure can face and the depth of defense that is built in the HPE Synergy Infrastructure design. - Utilizing HPE Synergy Composable Infrastructure provides the ability to programmatically define and deploy servers, storage, and networking as part of the comprehensive container solution.